agastyapatri/MNIST-Grad-CAM/ReadMe.md

 While a classification model featuring a (relatively simple) Convolutional Neural Network will be built, the main purpose is to implement **Grad-CAM** for self-edification

 ### **Grad-CAM, or _Gradient-Weighted Class Activation Mapping_.**
-Grad-CAM is a a class discriminative visualization technique [2], meaning that it produces a visualization which highlights the regions of the input image that are important for its classification into a certain label.
+Grad-CAM is a a class discriminative visualization technique [3], meaning that it produces a visualization which highlights the regions of the input image that are important for its classification into a certain label.

 For Example, given that the class of the image is "Dog", Grad-CAM is able to identify the parts of the image which contribute most to the identification of the image as that of a "Dog".

 ## **2. Modus Operandi**
+_Elaborating on the  process of Model building and Grad-CAM_

 Crudely:
 1. Create a ConvNet to classify MNIST.
 2. Measure how it performs.
 3. Implement Grad-CAM.
-4. Use Grad-CAM to see where the model is misclassifying the images.
+4. Use Grad-CAM to visualize the important neurons for assigning a class.
-5. Improve Model
-6. Report Results.
+5. Report Results.

+### **_ConvNet_**

 While MNIST classification is the very first thing everyone cuts their teeth on, it is still useful to revisit the dataset with more sophistication, both as a programmer and as a practitioner.

 Structure of the ConvNet built: